Crushing It: Handle LTL Freight Claims Like a Pro With These 8 Lessons

 - Lost freight

-While you might not be able to avoid lost or damaged freight entirely, we want you to know exactly what to do when you encounter it.
+While you might not be able to avoid lost or damaged freight entirely, you should know exactly what to do when you encounter it.

-We’ve prepared an LTL freight claims crash course in eight lessons that will teach you why losses and damages occur in LTL, how to minimize or avoid them, and how to proceed when they happen.
+Use this eight-lesson LTL freight claims crash course and learn why losses and damages occur in LTL, how to minimize or avoid them, and how to proceed when they happen.